shreya237228/Lab02/README.md

 + Move compile.sh and moosay.sh to programs folder.
     + Not the linked versions but the original ones in the root of this repository.
 + Execute moosay.sh and compile.sh from the programs/tools and programs/fun directories
-    + Should they both still work?
+    + Should they both still work? only hardl;ink works, softink is broken since the file was moved
 + Archive the documents, pictures, and programs folders and put the archives into the archives folder.
 You can use zip or tar to create the archive.
     + Shortcut: Use the find command to find all .zip or .tar files and use the -exec option to move them